 * 3 meals on weekdays, 2 on weekends

 *** Expect to wash your clothes by hand

-Due to the remote location, there are no places to shop or banks/ATM’s to withdraw money within walking distance of the program or the accommodation.
-All of those things will need to be done in Narok (more than an hour away) which is the nearest large town with a variety of shops, supermarkets, banks, and a mall.
+Due to the remote location, there are no shops, banks or ATM’s within walking distance of the project or your accommodation.
+These things can be done in Narok (more than an hour away) which is the closest large town, hosting a variety of amenities, supermarkets, banks, and a shopping centre.